loknathredyy/Basic-Data-structures-and-Data-types-of-Javascript-with-Code-Examples/README.md

 (9007199254740993n)
 ```

-## 8.Object:
+## 8. Object:
-An object is a value in memory which is possibly referenced by an identifier.<br>
+* An object is a value in memory which is possibly referenced by an identifier.
-In JavaScript, objects can be seen as a collection of properties.
-There are two types of object properties which have certain attributes: the data property and the accessor property.
+* In JavaScript, objects can be seen as a collection of properties.

+**There are two types of object properties which have certain attributes:**
+* The data property
+* The accessor property.

-* # Data structures:
+# Data structures:
-There are 5 most important data structures are there namely:<br>
+There are 5 most important data structures are there namely:
-1.Stack <br>
-2.Queue<br>
-3.Linked list<br>
-4.Set<br>
-5.Hash table<br>
+1. Stack
+2. Queue
+3. Linked list
+4. Set
+5. Hash table

-## 1.stack:
+## 1. stack:
 Stack follows the principle of LIFO (Last In First Out).
 If you stack books, the top book will be taken before the bottom one.
-Or when you browse on internet, the back button leads you to the most recently browsed page.<br>
+Or when you browse on internet, the back button leads you to the most recently browsed page.

 Stack has these common methods:
 * push: input a new element
 * pop : remove the top element, return the removed element
 * peek : return the top element
-* length : return the number of element(s) in Stackthese common methods:<br>
+* length : return the number of element(s) in Stackthese common methods

-Array in Javascript has the attributes of Stack, but we construct a Stack from scratch by using function Stack()
+Array in Javascript has the attributes of Stack, but we construct a Stack from scratch by using function Stack().

 **Example:**<br>
 ```